Hollande likely to shrug off "shock therapy" review

 Meanwhile, impatience at what voters see as a plodding approach to fixing the economy has knocked Hollande's approval ratings to as low as 36 percent from over 60 percent when he took over from the conservative Sarkozy in May.

-Grappling with new layoffs in the steel and auto industry, Hollande is working with unions to find ways to increase flexibility in a labour system that makes it hard for firms to hire and fire quickly to adjust to changing business cycles.
+Dealing with new layoffs in the steel and auto industry and a record trade deficit of 70 billion euros in 2011, Hollande is working with unions to find ways to increase flexibility in a labour system that makes it hard for firms to hire and fire workers quickly to adjust to changing business cycles.

-He is not expected to offer any real action on labour costs before a review on welfare financing in January, however.

-His resistance to the kind of measures advocated by Gallois, ex-chief of aerospace group EADS, means Monday's report risks ending up stuck on a shelf alongside a similar review ordered by Sarkozy when he took office in 2008.
+Yet his reluctance to take the kind of radical action that Gallois, ex-chief of aerospace group EADS EAD.PA, may advocate means Monday's report risks ending up stuck on a shelf alongside a similar review ordered by Sarkozy when he took office in 2008.

 That report, by economist Jacques Attali, also called for an overhaul of labour laws and cuts to employers' social charges.